brendt/stitcher.io/app/PHP/GettingStarted/Content/01-the-basics/01-hello-php.md

 ---
+title: Getting started with PHP
+meta:
-title: Hello, PHP
+  title: Learn PHP programming in 2026
-description: Install PHP, run your first script, use the built-in web server, and learn how modern PHP fits into web and command-line development.
+description: We start by installing and running PHP, then we'll learn the basic syntax and work from there.
 image: meta/php/01-hello-php.png
 ---